 Bottom Line on Aquahydrate Water

 We’re not sure there’s anything special about Aquahydrate.
-The water is packed with electrolytes so that it could be useful before, during and after exercise.
-However, the fact that it offers increased pH is not shown to have any substantial effect on overall health or weight loss.
+The water is packed with electrolytes to be useful before, during, and after exercise.
+However, the fact that it offers increased pH is not shown to affect overall health or weight loss substantially.

 When you’re ready to lose weight, increasing water intake is crucial.
 You can track water and more with a unique weight-loss app.

-Among the best in weight-loss products today is Noom.
-We love that the app was created by doctors and nutritionists are in control of the food database.
-There’s human coaching, personalized meal plans, expert articles and more.
+Among the best in weight-loss products, today is Noom.
+We love that the app was created by doctors, and nutritionists control the food database.
+There’s human coaching, personalized meal plans, expert articles, and more.

-Plus, just because you’re reading Dietspotlight, you can gain access to a 14-day trial of Noom, for a limited time.
+Plus, just because you’re reading Dietspotlight, you can gain access to a free trial offer of Noom for a limited time.